Vietnam.vn - Nền tảng quảng bá Việt Nam

 Asian rice market fluctuates strongly after India's decision.
 (Source: Finance Magazine)

-India, the world's largest rice exporter, mainly exports rice to countries such as Vietnam and the Philippines.
-However, with adverse weather conditions reducing production and record high prices for many years, India has chosen to prioritize domestic consumption and lower rice prices.
+India, the world's largest rice exporter, mainly exports rice to countries like Vietnam and the Philippines.
+However, with adverse weather conditions reducing production and record high prices for many years, India has chosen to prioritize domestic consumption and reduce rice prices.

 In July, the country banned exports of white rice, except basmati, due to rising domestic prices.
 India's ban has disrupted the regional rice market.

-Specifically, the Asian rice market fluctuated strongly, with the Food and Agriculture Organization of the United Nations' rice price index in August rising nearly 10% to a 15-year record high.
+Specifically, the Asian rice market fluctuated strongly, with the August rice price index of the United Nations Food and Agriculture Organization increasing by nearly 10% to a 15-year record high.

-Asia produces and consumes 90% of the world's grain supplies and governments in the region are concerned about inflation and supplies amid extreme weather and fertilizer shortages.
+Asia produces and consumes 90% of the world's grain supplies and governments in the region are concerned about inflation and supply amid extreme weather and fertilizer shortages.

-In Thailand, the world’s second-largest rice exporter, domestic rice prices jumped 20 percent in the week following India’s announcement, hitting 21,000 baht ($597) a tonne, while export prices hit an 11-year high.
-Thai rice export prices briefly hit a 15-year high in August.
+In Thailand, the world’s second-largest rice exporter, domestic rice prices jumped 20% in the week following India’s announcement, hitting 21,000 baht ($597) a tonne, while export prices hit an 11-year high.
+Thai rice export prices briefly rose to a 15-year high in August.

 In Asia, the Philippines may be the most vulnerable to rising food prices, as net food imports account for over 2% of its GDP, according to a report by analysts at Nomura.